 Projects play an important role in an organization’s overall success.
 With the increased competition in modern industries, companies expect project teams to perform consistently and at a rapid pace.
 Only through effective project management practices, your performance can become better, faster, and more efficient when compared with the previous results.

-In project management, project managers plan, organize, and manage resources to maximize the productivity and efficiency of the team.
+In project management, project managers plan, organize and manage resources to maximize the productivity and efficiency of the team.
 The PMI states that in addition to the relevant technical skills, a project manager needs a combination of business management and leadership skills to ensure a project’s success.

-In this article, we have listed down a few of the best project management practices that can significantly improve your results and help you manage your projects effectively.
+In this article, we have listed down a few of the project management best practices that can significantly improve your results and help you manage your projects effectively.

 1. Have a kickoff meeting

 In this initial meeting, all stakeholders are invited and their relevance to the primary objectives of the project is discussed.
 A project manager also ensures that the interests of all the parties are aligned.
 By bringing everyone on the same page and introducing everyone who’s involved parties, having a project kickoff meeting gets easier to establish a working communication plan for the project.

 It is crucial to develop the project scope management and get it approved by all relevant parties.
 It is also important to establish a scope statement and a clear list of objectives at an early stage of the project life cycle.
 The scope should also answer basic questions like,